-Income Tax Return is a form through which taxpayers disclose their income and assets to the Income Tax Department of India.
+ITR stands for Income Tax Return.
+It is a form through which taxpayers disclose their income and assets to the Income Tax Department of India.
 All taxpayers must file their ITR before the due date specified by the department each year.
 The tax paid by taxpayers depends on the category they fall under – based on their employment type, direct and passive income sources, investments, etc.

 There are seven different types of ITR forms available to Indian taxpayers.
 These forms cater to individual taxpayers and organisations.
 The type of ITR form you must use will depend on whether you are an individual taxpayer or an organisation, your total income, as well as the sources of your income.
 Here is a list of 7 types of ITR forms:

 Individuals who fall under the following categories, should opt for ITR-1 form (also known as Sahaj).

 - Salary and pension earners

 - Income earned from other sources (except winning a lottery or horse racing)

 - Payments received for a single house property with certain exclusions

 Individuals and Hindu United Families (HUF) who fall under the following categories, should opt for ITR-2 form.

 - Income received through salary, pensions, capital gains and other sources